lightdash/lightdash/docs/docs/guides/limiting-data-using-filters.md

 ### Adding a filter from the results table

-Once you have some results in your results table, you can add filters by right-clicking on the value you want to filter by.
+Once you have some results in your results table, you can add filters by clicking on the value you want to filter by.

 ![add-filter-results-table](assets/add-filter-results-table.png)